 - package build companies’ in-house design teams

-Start your search by asking for recommendations from friends, family and neighbours, but also look online for practices that have designed projects similar to what you are hoping to build.
+Ask for recommendations from friends, family and neighbours, but also look online for practices that have designed projects similar to what you are hoping to build.

-Builders will often say they have insurance but it is important to check their documents as the majority have liability cover which will require you to prove fault in the event of a claim, which can mean a lengthy legal battles.
+Even if your builder has insurance, it is important to check their documents as the majority have liability cover which will require you to prove fault in the event of a claim, which can mean a lengthy legal battles.
 This may also not cover any natural events claims, such as fire, flood and storm damage.

 If you are vacating the property during the build, you will require site insurance or unoccupied buildings insurance which will usually be a minimum six month policy.
 Always contact your existing insurance provider to notify them of works before you start.

-6. Rebuilding Might be the Better Option
+6. It Might be Better to Rebuild

-When planning a kitchen extension, you need to confirm the position of your units, cooker and white goods before work begins so that electrics, ventilation and plumbing can be planned in.
+If you are extending your kitchen, you need to confirm the position of your units, cooker and white goods before work begins so that electrics, ventilation and plumbing can be planned in.